-Since 2007, the Western Native Trout Initiative has contributed over $648,887 to 16 projects benefiting Redband Trout, including catalyzing and leading the effort to complete the first ever rangewide assessment and status review mentioned above.
-Other funded projects have been diverse –everything from genetic analysis, telemetry surveys, culvert renovation, levee removal, road relocation, fish ladders, fish screens, streambank stabilization, and large watershed improvement projects.
+Between 2007 and 2018, the Western Native Trout Initiative has contributed over $831,132 to 25 projects benefiting Redband Trout, including catalyzing and leading the effort to complete the first-ever range-wide assessment and status review mentioned above.
+Other funded projects have been diverse –everything from genetic analysis, telemetry surveys, culvert renovation, levee removal, road relocation, fish ladders, fish screens, streambank stabilization, large watershed improvement projects and outreach/education efforts.

 The photo below was taken in Rock Creek (Upper Klamath Basin) during an Oregon Department of Fish and Wildlife restoration project.
 Photo credit: Dave Hering, National Park Service.